radwanCS/Tsinghua-CS-SelfStudy/docs/source/content/freshmen_1/precalculus/precalculus.rst

 #.
 Solving the book exercises

-For this course, I solved almost all odd-numbered questions.
-Sometimes I skipped the easy problems, but overall, I managed to solve around 80-90% of all odd-numbered problems in the book.
+For this course, After I finished reading the book I solved almost all odd-numbered questions.
+Most of the times I skipped the easy problems, but overall, I managed to solve around 80-90% of all odd-numbered problems in the book.

 Summary